opensearch-project/data-prepper/data-prepper-plugins/elasticsearch/security.md

 ### Fine-Grained Access Control in Amazon Elasticsearch Service

 The Elasticsearch sink creates ISM policy for Trace Analytics indices and Amazon Elasticsearch service allows only the `master user` to create ISM policy.
-So if you use,
+So,

- * IAM for your master user in FGAC domain, configure the sink as below,
+ * If you use IAM for your master user in FGAC domain, configure the sink as below,

   ```
   sink: